KevinAst/MyWeb/FireWithin/Memorization.md

 M{ memorizeVerse({
   ref:     `luk.9.23-24`,
   label:   `Luke 9:23-24 (Discipleship)`,
-  context: `Jesus delineates a true Christian`,
+  context: `Jesus highlights the importance of submission`,
   text: {
-    NIV:  `Then he said to them all: "Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me.
-For whoever wants to save their life will lose it, but whoever loses their life for me will save it."`,
-    ESV:  `And he said to all, "If anyone would come after me, let him deny himself and take up his cross daily and follow me.
-For whoever would save his life will lose it, but whoever loses his life for my sake will save it."`,
     NLT:  `Then he said to the crowd, "If any of you wants to be my follower, you must give up your own way, take up your cross daily, and follow me.
 If you try to hang on to your life, you will lose it.
 But if you give up your life for my sake, you will save it."`,
     NKJV: `Then He said to them all, "If anyone desires to come after Me, let him deny himself, and take up his cross daily, and follow Me.
 For whoever desires to save his life will lose it, but whoever loses his life for My sake will save it."`,
     KJV:  `And he said to them all, "If any man will come after me, let him deny himself, and take up his cross daily, and follow me.
 For whosoever will save his life shall lose it: but whosoever will lose his life for my sake, the same shall save it."`,
+    ESV:  `And he said to all, "If anyone would come after me, let him deny himself and take up his cross daily and follow me.
+For whoever would save his life will lose it, but whoever loses his life for my sake will save it."`,
     CSB:  `Then he said to them all, "If anyone wants to follow after   me, let him deny himself,   take up his cross daily,   and follow me.
-For whoever wants to save his life will lose it, but whoever loses his life because of me will save it."`, },
+For whoever wants to save his life will lose it, but whoever loses his life because of me will save it."`,
+    NIV:  `Then he said to them all: "Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me.
+For whoever wants to save their life will lose it, but whoever loses their life for me will save it."`, },
 }) }M